TPAFS/hicric/readme.md

 Health Insurance Coverage Rules Interpretation Corpus (HICRIC) is a collection of unannotated text curated to support applications that require understanding of U.S. health insurance coverage rules.

+It is primarily intended for use in pretraining language models and/or, independently, for use as a  knowledge base for retrieval applications.

 It consists of:

 - An small, unlabeled corpus of authoritative text related to law, contracts, and medicine.
-This corpus is intended for use in pretraining language models and/or, independently, for use as a standalone knowledge base for retrieval applications.
 - Annotated health insurance case adjudications.
 This data is intended for use in adjudication related modeling.

 ## Using the Data